Paul-Hebert/portfolio-2020/src/writing/experimenting-with-flow-fields/index.md

 I'm excited to keep exploring how flow fields can be used to generate art.
 In particular I'm interested in:

+- Improving the performance!
+Using lines instead of dots could make this a lot more performant...
 - Using more advanced functions like Perlin noise to place the "vectors."
 - Combining flow fields with other generative art techniques.
 - Making some physical art pieces with a pen plotter!
 (Hint, hint Santa!)